Elizabeth Winship: Publications

 As with her column, Winship addressed various health and sexuality issues, particularly for adolescents, in her many publications.
 She authored or contributed to Ask Beth: You Can't Ask Your Mother (1972), Ask Beth: Questions and Answers About the Things that Concern Girls (1972), Masculinity and Femininity (1978), Reaching Your Teenager (1983), Human Sexuality (1988), The Parents' Guide to Risky Times: A Companion to Jeanne Blake's Risky Times (1990), Risky Times: How to be AIDS-Smart and Stay Healthy: A Guide to Teenagers (1990), Human Sexuality (Heath Perspectives on Health) (1996), Perspectives on Health Human Sexuality: Annotated Teacher's Edition (1996), and I'm Pregnant, Now What Do I Do?
 (1997).

 Awards and recognition

-In 1978 Winship received a Humanitarian Award for outstanding contributions in promoting human welfare from the Massachusetts Psychological Association.
-In 1980 she was honored with the Matrix Award from the Boston Professional chapter of Women in Communications, Inc., in recognition of her contributions to the development of adolescents.
+In 1978, Winship received a Humanitarian Award for outstanding contributions in promoting human welfare from the Massachusetts Psychological Association.
+In 1980, she was honored with the Matrix Award from the Boston Professional chapter of Women in Communications, Inc., in recognition of her contributions to the development of adolescents.
 In 1982, the Massachusetts Association of School Psychologists recognized presented her with the Journalist of the Year Award, and the Parent Counseling Association of New England made her an honorary member in 1984.
-In 1998 the Boston Women Communicators honored her with its Legacy Award in recognition of her impact as a role model and successful career woman in communications.
-From 1980 through 1984 Winship was a member of the advisory committee for the Schlesinger Library at Radcliffe College, Harvard University.
-In 1988 received the Radcliffe College Distinguished Alumnae Award.
+In 1998, the Boston Women Communicators honored her with its Legacy Award in recognition of her impact as a role model and successful career woman in communications.
+From 1980 through 1984, Winship was a member of the advisory committee for the Schlesinger Library at Radcliffe College, Harvard University.
+In 1988, she received the Radcliffe College Distinguished Alumnae Award.